January 31st, 2012

 And the last word seemed to belong to those same ordinary people who could never afford his ghost-writing services anyways.

 “Dude was clueless as hell…” posted one viewer on Twitter.
 And another tweeted a condensed version of Cuban’s reason for declining the investment opportunity: “no future in a hard copy book, like a weightlifting snowman.”
-And soon, Mark Cuban himself had turned up on Twitter, confirming that that’s why he’d left behind the world of printed books.
+(Which means that no matter how impressive it is, it’ll still vanish before you know it!)
+And ultimately, soon even Mark Cuban himself had turned up on Twitter, confirming that that’s why he’d left behind the world of printed books.

 “exactly why i publish my book as an ebook.”